Skip to main content

 The module aims to provide students with the opportunity to gain critical understanding of theories and contemporary approaches to business ethics, corporate social responsibility and governance in the age of globalisation, and the challenges of sustainable development and business responses to it.

 This module provides students with knowledge of the economic and managerial underpinnings as well as managerial and business implications of global strategies.
-It discusses theories, concepts, and cutting-edge developments in the field of international business strategy and relates them to real world firm behaviour.
+It discusses theories, concepts, and cutting-edge developments in the field of international business strategy and relates them to real-world firm behaviour.
+By doing so, it enables students to evaluate and use these tools to diagnose and solve problems relating to international business operations.
+It also fosters students’ awareness of challenges associated with international business strategy in particular countries and regions.

 Understanding the framework of analysis for how organisations manage people.
 Focus on recruitment, selection process and assessment, onboarding, changing work roles and changes in employment practice.